DevL0rd/Node-OS/README.md

   * Startup scripts, and drivers load at boot to support any perihperal and add functionality.
   * Password protected logins.
   * File shares.
+  * Computer Groups / Organizational Units
+  * Networking and discovery commands.
   * Device pairing.
   * Remote messaging.
   * Supports plug and play peripherals.
   * Supports speaker peripheral.
   * Supports all monitors.
   * If you have GPS satelites, will automatically track position.
-  * all map data gathered by users are shared to all suers meaning lots of map data can be gathered.
+  * All map data gathered by users are shared to all suers meaning lots of map data can be gathered.
 (Try connecting plethora sensors to give your nodeos network more data about the world around it.)
   * Built in mapping and and entity tracking systems.
   * Master server stores a master hive map data that will update from users, and moded peripherals.
   * Store nav points, and navigate back to them.